Chimstaz/microk8s-multinode-nfs/README.md

 _Note_: INTERNAL-IP of master match with ip used in join command.

 # MicroK8s NFS ping pong
 In this part we will setup nfs server and two workers on cluster.
-Config files are present in this repository **TODO**.
+Config files are present in this repository.
 They are based on following tutorial.
 You can read it to learn something more. https://github.com/kubernetes/examples/tree/master/staging/volumes/nfs

 If you prefer to check status of cluster (nodes, pods, pv, pvc, services, etc.) in browser then in CLI, you can go first to **MicroK8s dashboard** section now and return here later.